open-custody/keychain-operators/README.md

 ## Fordefi

-You will need an active fordefi account with which you will bind keychain.
+An active fordefi account is required to bind the keychain.

 1. Create a Fordefi [API user](https://docs.fordefi.com/reference/authentication#create-an-api-user-and-token), save it's access token.
 Note: API-User name will be used for the `FORDEFI_API_USER_NAME` environment variable of the